foxydot/infinitive.com/wp-content/plugins/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.5.0 =
+* New: WP YouTube Lyte can now also act on normal YouTube URL's.
+This behavior is by default active on new installations and is by default off for upgrades (from 1.4.x) to avoid unexpected behavior.
+* Improvement (API): apply lyte_settings filter after after_setup_theme actoin as [proposed by Yun](http://blog.futtta.be/wp-youtube-lyte/#comment-61923)
+* Improvement (API): added lyte_match_thumburl filter to set thumbnail as [requested by Simon Barnett](https://wordpress.org/support/topic/hqthumb1-not-reflecting-on-playlists-in-custom-fields?replies=6#post-5861751)
+* Bugfix: for audio-only player make title visible to improve accessibility (for screenreaders) as [requested](http://blog.futtta.be/wp-youtube-lyte/#comment-61928) by [Octocorn](http://www.nemoviz.org/)
+* Bugfix: some playlists were not working, as [reported by jpress](https://wordpress.org/support/topic/individual-playlist-not-working)
+* Updated most translations, added Ukranian (by [Michael Yunat of getvoip.com](http://getvoip.com/blog) and Serbian [by Ogi Djuraskovic of firstsiteguide.com](http://firstsiteguide.com/), kudo's to all who helped!

+= 1.4.2 =
+* Bugfix: Playlists in rss-feeds were broken
+* Bugfix: YouTube-link under a playlist was wrong
+* Improvement: example code in lyte_helper.php to also parse http-youtube-links now only triggers if the link is on a new line
+* Tested with WordPress 3.9

+= 1.4.1 =
+* set interval for captionscheck to 30 days

+= 1.4.0 =
+* new: if microdata is enabled, check if captions are available and if so add the accessibilityFeature=captions markup.
+Gracefully contributed [by Benetech](http://benetech.org/)
+* bugfix: widgets with youtu.be short URL's were broken (as observed by [Robert of audio-times.com](http://www.audio-times.com/).
+* bugfix: in some cases iframe size on mobile was not correct (reported by [David of webquarry.com](http://www.webquarry.com/).
+* bugfix: mobile rotation handled more efficiently (based on [feedback from Skyfield](http://wordpress.org/support/topic/rotation-bug-on-iphoneipad#post-5102835)

 = 1.3.3 =
 * fix for playlist shortcode as [reported by pete777](http://wordpress.org/support/topic/playlist-via-shortcode-broken)